-- Property & Casualty and Health risks,
+- Life insurance risks.

-- Reinsurance default risks and,
+- Reinsurance default risks and

 - Operational risks.

-The Solvency Capital Requirement (SCR) for the non-hedgeable risks is projected for the future years until the run-off of the portfolio following suitable risk driver.
-The risk drivers used here are the best estimate provisions.
+The Solvency Capital Requirement (SCR) for the non-hedgeable risks is projected for the future years until the run-off of the portfolio.

 The risk margin is determined as the present value at the basic risk free interest rate structure of the future capital charges using a 6% cost of capital for all lines of business.